 I’m from Philly.
 We walk fast and talk fast and probably have somewhere to be most hours of the day.
-Take myself, and my South Jersey friend Meg, plop us down in Charleston, South Carolina and you get two very fast-paced girls in a very laid back, slowed down city.
+Take me, and my South Jersey friend Meg, plop us down in Charleston, South Carolina and you get two very fast-paced girls in a very laid back, slowed down city.
 When you’re used to 24-7 entertainment in a big city, what do you do when you head down to a charming southern town?
 EAT, of course!
 Not only did we get to slow down and smell the flowers for a week, but we successfully ate and drank and sun-bathed our way all up and down King Street.
-Here are the 9 highly recommended places (if you love GOOD food and rooftop drinks), we stuffed our faces at over 5 days - plus some other must see stops!
+Here are the 9 highly recommended places (if you love GOOD food and rooftop drinks), we stuffed our faces at over 5 days - plus some other must-see stops!

 1. Go to Prohibition for brunch or lunch.
 Think $12 mimosa crafts, live music, and a rustic-chic decor.

 2. Rarebit for brunch.
 You just must.
 Don’t waste time thinking about what to get because all one could ever need is the chicken and waffles and a Moscow mule... it's perfect.

 3. Callie's Hot Little Biscuit... amazing.
 3 for $5.
 I went three times and perfected my favorite combo of flavors.

 5. For authentic, homemade, and artisan ice cream, Jeni's is the perfect way to cap the night.